 Select Commit to an existing branch.

-.harness root folder, Pipeline subfolder, filename.
+.harness root folder, pipeline subfolder, and filename.
 In this example, we enter

-Click Save and save the Input Set into the default branch in your Harness repo.
+Select Save and save the input set into the default branch in your Harness repo.

-pipeline : identifier element in the Input Set YAML.
+pipeline : identifier element in the input set's YAML.

 Step 5: Create a trigger

-Now that you have a Pipeline and Input Set in your default branch, you create a Trigger that uses the Input Set you just created.
+Now that you have a pipeline and input set in your default branch, you can create a trigger that uses the input set you just created.

-Create Input Set before Creating Trigger: If you want to use an Input Set as part of a Trigger, create and sync the Input Set before creating the Trigger.In the Pipeline Studio, click Triggers and create a new Trigger.
-Note the following:
+Create the input set before creating the trigger.
+If you want to use an input set as part of a trigger, create and sync the input set before creating the trigger.

-- In the Configuration tab > Repository Name field, make sure you specify the codebase repo and not the Harness repo.
+- In the Configuration tab's Repository Name field, make sure you specify the codebase repo and not the Harness repo.

-- In the Pipeline Input Repo > Pipeline Input, select the Input Set you just created.
+- In the Pipeline Input Repo tab's Pipeline Input, select the input set you just created.

 <+trigger.branch>.
-This is a reasonable default the Trigger is webhook-based AND your code and Harness configs are in the same repo.
-The second condition does not apply in this case.
-Therefore, you must set this field manually.
+This is a reasonable default if the trigger is webhook-based and your code and Harness configs are in the same repo.
+The second condition doesn't apply in this case; therefore, you must set this field manually.

-In the Pipeline Input tab, select the Input Set you just created and click Create Trigger.
+In the Pipeline Input tab, select the input set you just created, and then select Create Trigger.

 myHarnessConfigs.
 The code is in another repo,